Big Rivers moving headquarters to Owensboro

-Big Rivers Electric Corp. is moving its headquarters from Henderson to Owensboro, a move that will create a $100 million-plus impact on the community, officials said Wednesday.
+Big Rivers Electric Corp. is moving its headquarters from Henderson to Owensboro, a move that will create a $100 million-plus impact on the community, officials announced on Nov.
+25.

 The new $10 million corporate headquarters will be built at 700 W. Second St. — just west of the Boardwalk Pipeline Partners headquarters.